LawTotem/poe-heistress/README.md

  - Pricer Shortcut, `pricer_shortcut` - The shortcut key to trigger an OCR pricing request, `Ctrl+U` by default.
  - Dump Image, `dump_image` - Disabled by default, if enabled, will save the full screen grab, sub-selection, and sub-selection coordinates to the save location, Run Save Location `dump_location`.
  - Price Interval, `price_interval` - How often to fetch price information, in seconds.
+ - Pricer Ontop, `pricer_ontop` - Should the pricer window be forced ontop when activated.

 Also, required
  - League `league` - Used when fetching prices from PoE Ninja.